evgenyb/evgenyb.github.io/_posts/2020-05-18-provision-grafana-data-source.md

 ---
 layout: post
-title: "Declarative Azure Monitor Data Source provisioning to grafana for multi-teams setup"
+title: "Declarative Azure Monitor Data Source deployment to Grafana for multi-teams setup"
 date: 2020-05-18
 categories: [grafana]
 ---

-In my current project, most of the workload is running on Azure and we use Azure Monitor, Azure Log Analytics and Application Insight to collect and analyse our logs and metrics.
+In my current project, the most of the workload is running on Azure ([AKS](https://azure.microsoft.com/nb-no/services/kubernetes-service/), [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) and [Azure App Services](https://docs.microsoft.com/en-us/azure/app-service/)) and we use Azure Monitor, Azure Log Analytics and Application Insight to collect and analyse our logs and metrics.
 However, for the metrics visualization and alerts we decided to use [Grafana](https://grafana.com/).

 ## Grafana terminology

-Let's start by introducing some of the terms used in grafana.
+Let's start by introducing some of the terms used in Grafana.

 ### Data source